-A child fears failure when the normal stumblings of youth are repeatedly chastened with unpleasant parental rejection.
+A child fears failure when normal stumblings are chastened with unpleasant rejection.
 The painful scolding burns inadequacy into young minds.
-The child doesn’t simply face the disappointment from an overmatched challenge but also confronts rejection for failing.
-Many children emerge scarred and scared; failure is unacceptable.
-This unfavorable gift of inadequacy bestows deep fears.
-The grown child’s harsh encounters with exploration colors new interpretations of risk, new encounters spark undue fear.
-The unpredictablness of new experiences alarms of looming disaster because of the chance of failure.
-These underlying fears, unless addressed, may forever stunt growth, preventing flourishing in love and life.
+The child must contend with the powerful emotions of disappointing the most significant figure in their developing lives.
+The subsequent turning away by far a more significant blow to the self-development than the original failing.
+Many emerge from childhood the scarred and frightened; failure is unacceptable.
+This unfavorable gift of inadequacy bestows deep and lasting interference.
+The grown child’s harsh past colors new experience with unbearable risk, any unknown spark undue fear.
+The unpredictablness of novel experience alarms signaling looming disaster.
+These underlying fears, unless addressed, may stunt growth, preventing flourishing in love and life.

-A tender rose bud, tightly enclosed, is not diseased.
-The bud is in process of becoming a radiant flower.
-We are in the process of becoming; a bud waiting to bloom; no matter what the beginning and the present, the future remains to be determined.
+A tender rose bud, tightly closed, is not diseased.
+The bud is in the process of becoming a radiant flower.
+We are becoming; a bud waiting to bloom; no matter what the beginning, the future remains to be determined.

 Growth is painful; but also pleasant.

-The broken soul’s sensitivities jump at correction, igniting defensiveness, and fear.
-The slightest reminders of imperfection seem unbearable and worthy of attack.
-We can work to make the world kinder, adjusting to coddle our entrapping sensitivities, avoiding notable triggers, befriending softer personalities; but this alone is not enough (and limiting).
-A greater work should be directed inward, attending to the injured soul, directing compassion inward, embracing who we are in the present.
-Until the broken soul can do so, outside forces, no matter how kind, will always threaten.
+The broken soul’s sensitivities jump when corrected, igniting defensiveness, and fear.
+The slightest reminders of imperfection feel unbearable and worthy of full fledged protective attack.
+One response to soften our fears is to make the world kinder, adjusting experience to coddle our entrapping sensitivities, avoiding notable triggers, befriending softer personalities; but this is not enough (and limiting).
+A greater work is found inside, attending to the injured soul, directing compassion inward, embracing the person we are.
+Until the broken soul is treated, outside forces, no matter how kind, will always threaten.

-A rose bud is simple, an inadequate example when compared to the complexities of self; perhaps we consider the rose bush.
+A rose bud is simple, providing an inadequate example compared to the complexities of the conscious self; perhaps we expand this example and consider the rose bush.
 A rose bush is adorned with an array of flowers in various stages of blooming.
 We, even in brokenness, have some character traits in full bloom, and others struggling to form.
-The rose buds have beauty different from the bursting floral beauty of a mature flower.
+The individual rose buds have beauty different than the bursting floral beauty of a mature flower.
 Within the bud is the grand potential for color and intoxicating fragrance.
 We don’t carelessly clip the forming buds because of current lack.
 Instead, we make room for the bloom.
 We find areas to prune, eliminating unproductive branches and withering flowers, allocating more nourishment to the tender buds.

-Growth requires tender care—not carelessly tearing the undesirable from the whole.
+Our growth requires tender care—not carelessly tearing the undesirable from the whole.
 We gently, carefully, and lovingly trim, nourish and care for the soul.
-Many lost souls need guidance in this task, being raised in a critical and harsh world of punishing remarks, they have adopted patterns internally, becoming a self-berating critic.
+Many lost souls need guidance in this task, being raised in a critical and harsh world of punishing remarks, they have adopted patterns, becoming a self-berating critic, embodying their childhood environment.

 "Growth requires tender care—not carelessly tearing the undesirable from the whole."

-The effective approaches to improvement require practice, persistence and patience.
-Growth isn’t easy.
-The paths to take often are too demanding.
-There are no quick fixes and easy escapes from trying pasts.
-When we undertake the work with false expectations of a magical transformation, discouragement accompanies the eventual collisions with reality.
+Effective approaches to improvement require practice, persistence and patience.
+Growth isn’t easy nor quick.
+New paths are demanding.
+There are no quick fixes or easy escapes.
+When we undertake this work with false expectations, desiring a magical transformation, the eventual collisions discourage.

 We must embrace change with kindness, identifying weakness with curiosity, understanding, and persistence.
-Growth can be an exciting process—not to be feared but embraced.
-Yet when approached with childhood fears, change intimidates; self-enlightenment is avoided.
-The past keeps replaying childhood dramas.
-We soothe our fears by burying weaknesses, hiding the imperfections and feigning completeness.
+Growth can be an exciting process—not feared but embraced.
+Yet when newness is greeted with childhood fears, the change intimidates; self-enlightenment is avoided.
+The past keeps replaying tired childhood dramas.
+We are compelled to soothe our fears by burying weaknesses, hiding the imperfections and feigning completeness.

-We can escape these chains from the past holding us back; we must.
-We must compassionately attend to the emotional disruptions interfering with realistic views, distorting experience and blocking knowledge.
-This often requires outside assistance.
+We can free ourselves from these chains holding us back; we must escape.
+We must compassionately tend the emotional disruptions interfering with reality, distorting experience and blocking knowledge.
+We may need outside guidance to widen our views.
 But with proper guidance, and doses of humility, we progress, escaping the damaging sensitivities.
 The beauties of life begin to unfold in reality, opening to bright blooms.
-We will continue to carry imperfections and accompanying fears but now with hope and with hope we enjoy growth.
+We may continue to carry imperfections and the accompanying fears but do so with hope and joy.